 Go for water and drink plenty

-Skip the pizzas, the bagels, and the burgers.
+Skip the pizzas (unless they are healthy cauliflower crust pizzas), the bagels, and the burgers.

 Buy fruit or unsalted unadulterated nuts from the convenience stores